-The THD staff identifies and collects the information available to inform the strategic planning process.
-Once all data is collected, THD staff will review the data to identify gaps, if any, and determine whether additional data needs to be collected.
-Once additional data is collected, the THD will summarize it for identifying strategic priorities later in the strategic planning process.
+The TPHD staff identifies and collects the information available to better understand the TPHD's overall performance.
+Once all data is collected, TPHD staff will review the data to identify gaps, if any, and determine whether additional data needs to be collected.
+Once additional data is collected, the TPHD will summarize it and use the results to identify priorities later in the strategic planning process.